 In 2009, a group of bus industry professionals achieved a long standing ambition to run a vintage bus service from Warminster in Wiltshire, to the abandoned village of Imber on the Salisbury Plain.
 It proved to be so popular that it has now become an annual event, with most journeys continuing across the Plain to parts of Wiltshire rarely seen by ordinary public transport users.

 There are only a few days each year on which the road through Imber is open to the public and so this year the Imberbus service ran on on

 when 15 London Transport Routemaster or RT buses (plus a few newer ones) were the only vehicles allowed to travel through to Imber village and on to other parts of Salisbury Plain.
 As in previous years, these buses operated as an ordinary bus service, so there was no need for passengers to reserve seats or book tickets in advance – they just turned up on the day and paid the conductor on the bus or one of our roving ticket sellers.

 For details of what was planned for year’s event, please click here to visit the Imberbus 2021 webpage.
 You can also find out more information about Imber and Imberbus by checking out the other pages on our website, using the black menu bar at the top of this page.

 Inn the meantime, if you wish to contact us, please fill in the contact form on the right hand side of this page or visit our contact page.
-To keep up to date with future Imberbus events, please add your name to our mailing list by inserting your email address into the “Keep up to date” box on the top right hand side of this page, or by clicking the “+follow” button at the bottom of your screen.
+To keep up to date with future Imberbus events, please add your name to our mailing list by inserting your email address into the “Keep up to date” box at the bottom or the right hand side of this page, or by clicking the “+follow” button at the bottom of your screen.